christopherfrieler/android-beans/USAGE.md

 ## Using beans

-To use the previously defined beans you can look them up through the `Beans` facade-object, which offers three possibilities.
+To use the previously defined beans you can look them up through the `Beans` facade-object, which offers several possibilities.

 **Lookup only by type:**